 23 By faith Moses was hidden for three months by his parents, after he was born, because they saw he was a fine child, and they were not afraid of the king's edict.
-24 By faith Moses, when he had grown up, refused to be called the son of Pharaoh's daughter, 25 choosing rather to be maltreated along with God's people than to have the temporary pleasure of sin, 26 considering the reproach of Christ to be greater riches than the treasures of Egypt; because he was looking ahead to the reward.
-27 By faith he left Egypt behind, not fearing the king's rage, because he persevered as though seeing Him who is invisible.
-28 By faith he kept the Passover and the sprinkling of the blood, so that the
+24 By faith Moses, when he had grown up, refused to be called the son of Pharaoh's daughter,6 25 choosing rather to be maltreated along with God's people than to have the temporary pleasure of sin, 26 considering the reproach for the Christ7 to be greater riches than the treasures of Egypt; because he was looking ahead to the reward.
+27 By faith he left Egypt behind, not fearing the king's rage,8 because he persevered as though seeing Him who is invisible.
+28 By faith he kept the Passover and the sprinkling of the blood, so that the destroyer of the firstborn would not touch them.
+29 By faith they passed through the Red Sea as on dry ground, whereas the Egyptians, attempting to do so, were swallowed up.9